Apr 8, 2025

 In my previous post, I wrote about theft at Radio Azadi.
 Here’s an example:

 The RFE/RL Afghanistan bureau in Kabul had just moved from the Mustafa Hotel in the buffer zone, located between downtown and Shahr-e Naw, to Wazir Akbar Khan, a more opulent and safe neighborhood.
-It was sometime in early 2003.
-The city's electricity was rarely available, let alone reliable, so the office has received permission from the main office in Prague, Check Republic, to purchase a generator to provide electricity to our newly built two studios plus nearly 45 desktop computers.
-I was a technician and therefore was responsible for any technological problems.
+It was sometime in late 2002.
+The city's electricity was rarely available, let alone reliable, so the office has received permission from the main office in Prague, the Czech Republic, to purchase a generator to provide electricity to our newly built two studios plus nearly 45 desktop computers.
+I was a technician and, therefore, was responsible for any technological problems.

 I went to Shahr-e-Naw and found a computer shop owned by a Herati merchant that sold German generators.
 It was nearly two years after the people of the Taliban regime, and finding a powerful generator was like a dream come true.
 The only generator that the store had was 5000W, which was considered pretty good given the scarcity.
 Plus, if a generator is made in Germany or any European country other than China, you would treat the purchase with trust.